julian-west/julian-west.github.io/_posts/2019-10-12-predicting player value.md

 I recently came across a fantastically data-rich website called <a href="sofifa.com" target='\_blank'>sofifa.com</a>.
 It has data on every football player in each professional football league around the world, including their playing attributes, value, position, wage, preferred foot, team, country, contract length, weight..... the list is pretty endless.

 I had been looking for some dataset to practice regression modelling techniques and this looked perfect.
-Most people use the famous <a src="https://www.kaggle.com/c/boston-housing" target='_blank'>Boston housing data set</a> for this purpose, but I have lost count of the number of blog posts repeating the same analysis and repeating the same results (😴) so thought it would be more interesting to curate my own dataset - this also provided an excellent excuse to write a webscraper to collect the data (one of my favourite pastimes🙈).
+Most people use the famous <a href="https://www.kaggle.com/c/boston-housing" target='\_blank'>Boston housing data set</a> for this purpose, but I have lost count of the number of blog posts repeating the same analysis and repeating the same results (😴) so thought it would be more interesting to curate my own dataset - this also provided an excellent excuse to write a webscraper to collect the data (one of my favourite pastimes🙈).

-After collecting the data (<a src='https://github.com/julian-west/sofifa-analysis/tree/master/data_collection' target='_blank'>webscraper here</a>),I set about inspecting the dataset features and creating a model to predict the value of each player.
+After collecting the data (<a href='https://github.com/julian-west/sofifa-analysis/tree/master/data_collection' target='\_blank'>webscraper here</a>),I set about inspecting the dataset features and creating a model to predict the value of each player.
 There were three main questions I wanted to answer:

 1. Can the value of a football player be predicted from their playing attributes and meta data?